 - X Goodwood Street, where X = 55 x 10 + 3 was NOT delivered to number 553.

 A 100% failure rate!
 We were disappointed with the posties' efforts because the equations are solvable with only basic maths knowledge.
 It shows a worrying lack of what we would call fundamental knowledge among our peers.
-But worst of all our friends never received their letters informing them that they had a fatal parsnip deficiency and if they didn't eat twenty parsnips by the end of the week they'd die a horrible death.
+But worst of all our friends never received the letters we sent them containing the antidotes they so desperately needed to cure them from their terrible diseases.
+Sadly, as a result, they have since perished.
 I don't know how the posties can live with themselves.

 We also used a non-algebra puzzle for one final attempt, which technically was part of our Postman Non-algebra Challenge.
 This was again with the number 22, but this time masquerading as: 'a numerical representation of two little ducks'.
 This letter was successfully delivered so well done postie!

 Now you can take part in the Postman Algebra Challenge and entertain yourself and posties all around the world!
 Try it for your Christmas cards next year.
 Or for your next stern letter to the Prime Minister, addressed to X Downing Street, where X = 26 + 9 - 18 + 14 - 21; for once your letter will stand out.
 And what better way to apply for the vacant maths teacher job at your local school than with a quadratic equation in the address; sure to impress your potential new employers; if it reaches them, that is.

 A word of warning, however, as the Postman Algebra Challenge is not suitable for all your letters.
-For example, we would advise against using this method to post ransom notes to rich people after kidnapping their children; it doesn't portray the right cut-throat image so your demands will unlikely be taken seriously and you'll never see the money you demanded.
+For example, we would advise against using this method to post ransom notes to rich people after kidnapping their children; it doesn't portray the right cut-throat image so it's unlikely you'll be taken seriously and you'll never see the money you demanded.
 And then of course you'd have go through with your threats to kill the children, which would be a shame.

 Whatever your reason to partake in the Postman Algebra Challenge, we wish you and the postie the best of luck!